matsumotory/mod_mruby/README.md

 ## What's mod_mruby
 __mod_murby is A Fast and Memory-Efficient Web Server Extension Mechanism Using Scripting Language mruby for Apache httpd.__

-- You can implement Apache modules by Ruby script on Apache HTTP Server with mod_mruby.
+- You can implement Apache modules by Ruby on Apache httpd.
 - mod_mruby is to provide an alternative to mod_lua or [ngx_mruby of nginx](http://matsumoto-r.github.io/ngx_mruby/).
 - Supported Apache Version: __2.0 2.2 2.4 2.5__
 - Supported Apache MPM: __worker prefork event__